leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### A journey of a thousand miles

 - (~~Unlike JSDoc~~) RegExp has a [spec](https://tc39.es/ecma262/2025/multipage/text-processing.html#sec-regexp-regular-expression-objects)!
+- However, didn't know how to read BNF notation
   - Did a bit of packet parsing when working on WebRTC
-  - But didn't know how to read BNF notation
 - Started by studying existing implementations
   - `oxc_parser` itself
   - https://github.com/jviereck/regjsparser